INFORMSJoC/2022.0032/README.md

 The goal of this repository is to share data and R scripts of the case study of our paper.
 Our motivation is to present our code and results in a reproducible way and facilitate the coding effort of those who want to run further experiments or improve our model.

 ## Repository Structure
-We have a quite simple repository structure.
+We have a simple repository structure.

-- [data and scripts](data_and_scripts) folder contains two subfolders for the civilian and military case application.
+- [data and scripts](data_and_scripts) folder contains two subfolders for the civilian and military case applications.
 Each subfolder contains the input data in text files and the corresponding R script.
 There is also an additional spreadsheet (.xlsx file) in the main folder with raw data to make it easier to understand the data.
-Note that Each R script reads the data from the input files in the same location.
+Note that Each R script reads the data from the input text files in the same location.
 Please set the working directory accordingly at the first lines of the scripts.

 ## Data
 We adapt the data set provided by [Dasdemir et al. (2022)](https://doi.org/10.1016/j.cor.2022.105882) to create the problem instances for civilian and military applications.
 This data set includes the elevation and coordinate data of 58 fourteeners, and the water capacity, elevation, and coordinate data of 41 water reservoirs from the State of Colorado.
 Please see [data_and_scripts folder](data_and_scripts) and [spreadsheet file](data_and_scripts/colorado-data-for-uav-case-study.xlsx) to view the data.